Unravelling stress, anxiety, and depression

 Image

-Written by Jacqueline Connaughton, Mental Health Specialist
+Written by Jacqueline Connaughton, Therapist

 Meet Jackie Connaughton, at Counselling JCT specialising in stress and burnout recovery.
 With a focus on mental well-being and work-life balance, I help clients navigate challenges and achieve holistic health.
 Let’s work together towards a happier, healthier you.